MotoAcidic/Shroud/src/client-api/README.md

 # Overview
-API for interaction with the new `shroud-client` application.
+API for interaction with the new `fiveg-client` application.
 This project closely resembles the `rpc` layout, however it instead uses ZeroMQ as a transport mechanism, the code for which is contained within `src/zmqserver`.

 # Request
 A request to be passed contains three elements: `type`, `collection`, and `data`.